 3. Debunk the myth that leadership is lonely.
 It’s only lonely at the top when we’re trying to lead alone.
 Before you accept a leadership position within an organization on campus, consider asking yourself, “How can I motivate others to co-lead with me?”
 Remember that the greatest leaders inspire others not to follow them, but to lead alongside them for a shared goal or purpose.

 4. Collaborate don’t compete!
 I know this one is tough, especially when our educational system is arranged to encourage competition for grades, awards, scholarships, college and grad school admittance etc. Try to think long term though.
 Every time you choose to interact with an abundant mindset with your classmates, you build your support network.
 You build goodwill and trust, the bedrocks of collaboration.
 Say one classmate lands an internship within a coveted organization in your community.
 You’d love to land an internship there as well.
 Have you built a relationship with that student that’s based on trust, friendship and reciprocal give and take, or are you in a competitive relationship with that person centered on scarcity, distrust and fear?
 Will your classmate be more willing to share his/her growing network of contacts and insider information with you (like say a new internship opening within the organization next semester) if they trust and like you?
 In return, won’t you be more willing to go out of your way to help that classmate in return as your circle of connections and influence expands?
-Be a trailblazing young leader by helping your friends and classmates shine alongside you leveraging your collective strengths.
+Be a trailblazing young leader by helping your friends and classmates shine alongside you leveraging your collective strengths, for you who are looking where to study browse this site and find many scholarships available.
 Be allies in each other’s career searches.
 Support each other and lean on each other when stress is high.
 Who knows, maybe you and your friends will collaborate to create the companies, jobs and leadership experiences of tomorrow where you will all have the opportunity to serve using your unique skills.

 I know there are a lot of practical pressures out there fueling student stress and overachievement.
 What I’m saying to you is while there are so many mixed messages you have the choice as the leader of your own life to believe whatever works best for you.
 You can accept or reject any viewpoint and begin to formulate your own viewpoints about success, and what it takes to create it.